"Gaining Early Awareness and Readiness for Undergraduate Programs"

 - Scholarship opportunities!

-Prepare Chaves County public middle school7th and 8th grade students for college by addressing the most critical needs of students at risk of educational failure and ensuring that significantly more students successfully pursue postsecondary education.
+Prepare Chaves County public high school 10th and 11th grade students for college by addressing the most critical needs of students at risk of educational failure and ensuring that significantly more students successfully pursue postsecondary education.

 - Increase student academic achievement, high school graduation rate, and college enrollment